cipriantepes/WordPress-Relocate-Upload/readme.txt

 2. A simple settings page to define the folder locations.

 == Changelog ==
+0.2.4.1 - Tested with WordPress Version 4.6
+          Tested on WordPress Multisite
+          Fix paths and url to file
 0.24 - Tested compatibility up to WordPress Version 4.2.4
        Fixed several path issues.
 	   Added generic "FAIL" message instead of not reporting anything.